Winston Churchill's Liberal Party years, 1904–1924: President of the Board of Trade: 1908–1910

 To ensure funding for these social reforms, he and Lloyd George denounced Reginald McKennas' expansion of warship production.
 Churchill openly ridiculed those who thought war with Germany was inevitable—according to biographer Roy Jenkins he was going through "a pro-German phase"—and in autumn 1909 he visited Germany, spending time with the Kaiser and observing German Army manoeuvres.

 In his personal life, Churchill proposed marriage to Clementine Hozier; they were married in September at St Margaret's, Westminster.
-They honeymooned in Baveno, Venice, and Veverí Castle in Moravia; before settling into a London home at 33 Eccleston Square.
+They honeymooned in Baveno, Venice, and Veveří Castle in Moravia; before settling into a London home at 33 Eccleston Square.
 The following July they had a daughter, Diana.

 To pass its social reforms into law, Asquith's Liberal government presented them in the form of the People's Budget.
 Conservative opponents of the reform set up the Budget Protest League; supporters of it established the Budget League, of which Churchill became president.
 The budget passed in the House of Commons but was rejected by the Conservative peers who dominated the House of Lords; this threatened Churchill's social reforms.
 Churchill warned that such upper-class obstruction would anger working-class Britons and could lead to class war.
 To deal with the deadlock, the government called a January 1910 general election, which resulted in a narrow Liberal victory; Churchill retained his seat at Dundee.
 After the election, he proposed the abolition of the House of Lords in a cabinet memorandum, suggesting that it be replaced either by a unicameral system or by a new, smaller second chamber that lacked an in-built advantage for the Conservatives.
 In April, the Lords relented and the budget was passed.